Bira/octopus-carnival/_drafts/wir-mm-4e-umber-hulk.md

 and it can use a **Staggering Gaze** (close blast 5 vs. Will) as 1/round minor action to do a bit of psychic damage and slide the target 5 squares.

-Bewilderers can punch above their weight if they focus on a single PC, and if you have more than one such umber hulk they multiply each other's firepower.
+Bewilderers can punch above their weight class if they focus on a single PC, and if you have more than one such umber hulk they multiply each other's firepower.
 I'd say include at least two in an encounter group where you want them to be.

 ### Deep Hulk (Monster Vault)

-This is an umber hulk from way deeper into the Underdark - it's a stronger and meaner version of the basic model, and a Level 17 Elite Brute with 404 HP.
+This is an umber hulk from way deeper into the Underdark - it's a stronger version of the basic model, a Level 17 Elite Brute with 404 HP.

 "Umber Hulk but more" describes this creature perfectly.
 Most of its attacks are versions of those from the MV basic hulk with bigger numbers: the claw, the